haidar-jpr/Airplane-Shamo-Repo/README.md

 A new Flutter project.

-This is flutter project from Build With Angga company.
-This is course is paid course.
+This is flutter project from Build With Angga company.key This is course is paid course.

 ## Getting Started